imrickysu/logseq-plugin-on-this-day/README.md

 * startingYear: Specify the starting year you wish to view on the On This Day page (till now).
 Journals before this year will be skipped.
 * pageTitle: You can customize the page title.
 It's valid to use non-English characters.
 Warning: existing contents on this page will be removed every time.
+* enableJump: Jump to previous day or next day on the On This Day page or a Journal page.
+When this option is enabled, you will see two addtional arrow buttons.
+Clicking an arrow button can jump to previous day or next day.
+* jumpButtonPosition: Where to put the jump buttons?
+Since there could be many buttons on the toolbar, to prevent confusion, the arrow buttons are placed to the pagebar by default.
+You can change this setting to the toolbar.
+This settings is only valid when enableJump is selected.

+### Recent Changes

+0.0.3: add capability to jump to previous day or next day.
+Default off.
+Please enable manually in the settings page.